sublimelsp/LSP/docs/src/features.md

 ### Execute server commands

-For LSP servers that can handle [workspace/executeCommand](https://microsoft.github.io/language-server-protocol/specification#workspace_executeCommand), you can make these commands available into the sublime palette by adding an entry to your existing `.sublime-commands` file or by creating a new one.
+For LSP servers that can handle [workspace/executeCommand](https://microsoft.github.io/language-server-protocol/specification#workspace_executeCommand), you can make these commands available in Sublime's Command Palette by adding an entry to your existing `*.sublime-commands` file or by creating a new one.

 Example: